south-lacrosse/www-dev/docs/development-help.md

     ```

     Omitting the -m parameter on the commit lets you modify a draft commit message containing every message from your squashed commits before finalizing your commit.
+* `git rebase main` - alternative to merge, and very useful when working on a feature branch if the main branch is updated.
+It takes all the changes that were committed on one branch and replays them on a different branch, so you get a linear history as if all the changes were made after the rebase commit.
+If the branch has been pushed remotely then you will need to `git push --force` to the remote.
+* `git pull --prune` to tell git to discard all local pointers to remote branches which do not exist any more (works with `fetch` or `fetch --all` too)
+* `git reset --hard origin/main` - force an overwrite of local files with the specified commit/branch.
+Be careful as any uncommitted local changes tracked files will be lost!
 * Deleting a branch on both local and remote repos

     ```console